Sociosexuality: Gender differences and sexual orientation

 Men tend to have higher SOI scores and be more unrestricted than women across a variety of cultures.
 However, there is more variability in scores within each gender than between men and women, indicating that although the average man is less restricted than the average woman, individuals may vary in sociosexuality regardless of gender.

 Bisexual women are significantly less restricted in their sociosexual attitudes than both lesbian and heterosexual women.
 Bisexual women are also the most unrestricted in sociosexual behavior, followed by lesbians and then, heterosexual women.
 Gay and bisexual men are similar to heterosexual men in sociosexual attitudes, in that they express relatively unrestricted attitudes relative to women.
 However, gay men are the most unrestricted in sociosexual behavior, followed by bisexual men and then, heterosexual men.
 This may be because gay men have more potential partners who prefer short-term, casual sexual encounters.

 Unrestricted sociosexuality is associated with early life experiences with sex, more frequent sexual activity and a greater number of lifetime sex partners.
-Unrestricted men tend to have greater rape myth acceptance, past sexual aggression and more conservative attitudes about women than restricted men.
-Unrestricted women tend to have more sexual fantasies involving having power or control over another person and lower levels of sexual conservatism than restricted women.
+Unrestricted women tend to have more sexual fantasies involving having dominance and lower levels of sexual conservatism than restricted women.

 Individual differences

-Individuals who are sociosexually unrestricted tend to score higher on openness to experience, and be more extraverted, less agreeable, lower on honesty-humility, more erotophilic, more impulsive, more likely to take risks, more likely to have an avoidant attachment style, less likely to have a secure attachment style, and score higher on the Dark Triad traits (i.e. narcissism, Machiavellianism, psychopathy).
+Individuals who are sociosexually unrestricted tend to score higher on openness to experience, and be more extraverted, less agreeable, lower on honesty-humility, more erotophilic, more impulsive, more likely to take risks, more likely to have an avoidant attachment style, less likely to have a secure attachment style, and score higher on the dark triad traits (i.e. narcissism, Machiavellianism, psychopathy).
 Higher masculinity and eveningness in women is related to unrestricted sociosexuality.
 High self-monitoring is also associated with unrestricted sociosexuality, regardless of gender or sexual orientation.

 Individuals with an intrinsic religious orientation (i.e., religion as an end) tend to be sociosexually restricted, while those with an extrinsic religious orientation (i.e., religion as a means to achieve non-religious goals) tend to be unrestricted.